-Looking longingly at that 2nd can of Monster energy drink but not really sure whether or not you should drink it because it might be bad for you?
+Are you contemplating that 2nd can of Monster Energy but not really sure whether or not you should drink it because it might be bad for you?

 How does Monster give you energy?

 Monster gives you energy through the huge amount of caffeine, sugar, and their special blend, the “Monster Energy Blend”.

 Compared to many other energy drinks, Monster has quite a high amount of caffeine and sugar.